Citizen Police Academy

 - Able to attend a minimum of 10 of the 12 sessions to receive a certificate of completion

-Participants in the CPA will learn about the intricacies of police work through the prospective of a variety of guest speakers, including members of the police department's various specialized components.
+Participants in the academy will learn about the intricacies of police work through the prospective of a variety of guest speakers, including members of the police department's various specialized components.